stormpath/stormpath-documentation/source/005_auth_n.rst

     - The issuer of the JWT.
 This will match your ID Site domain and can be used for additional validation of the JWT.

   * - ``sub``
     - The subject of the JWT.
-This will be an ``href`` for the Stormpath Account that signed up or logged into the ID Site.
+This will be an ``href`` for the Stormpath Account that signed up or logged into the ID Site / SAML IdP.
 This ``href`` can be queried by using the REST API to get more information about the Account.

   * - ``aud``
     - The audience of the JWT.
 This will match your API Key ID from Stormpath.